Things to Do in Banff Last updated: January 28th, 2023

 Where is Banff National Park

 Banff, Alberta is located just 125 kilometres west of downtown Calgary, Alberta.
-Many people, including tourists and locals, arrive in Banff from this fast-growing city but you can also come from British Columbia to the east (and south) or from Jasper to the north.
+Many people, including tourists and locals, arrive in Banff from this fast-growing city but you can also come from British Columbia to the east and/or south, or from Jasper to the north.
 It’s easily accessible right off the Trans-Canada highway.
-There are no airports, so if you’re flying in, Calgary would be best.
+There are no airports, so if you’re flying in, Calgary would be the best choice.